 Our verdict

-A new definition of kinship care within statutory guidance may help to improve the visibility of and support for kinship families across policy-making and public services, and to in turn support more kinship carers to better understand their rights and entitlements and go on to access support.
+We support the idea of a comprehensive definition of kinship care to help to improve the visibility of kinship all types of kinship family across policymaking and public services, which could in turn support more kinship carers to better understand their rights and entitlements and go on to access support.

-Moving towards use ‘kinship care’ rather than ‘family and friends care’ is welcome; consistent use of terminology across Government and beyond will improve understanding and enable more kinship carers to identify as so.
+Moving towards use ‘kinship care’ rather than ‘family and friends care’ is very welcome; consistent use of terminology across Government and beyond will improve understanding and enable more kinship carers to identify as kinship carers.

 What should happen next

-We hope this inclusive definition will support Government, public services and others who impact the lives of children and families to better recognise and understand all kinship families.
-In the future, the next Government should seek to more actively use the definition in determining who is eligible for support, even if the approach or mechanism for delivery may vary.
+We hope the adoption of an inclusive definition will support Government, public services and others who impact the lives of children and families to better recognise and understand all kinship families.
+In the future, the Government should seek to more actively use the definition in determining who is eligible for support, even if the approach or mechanism for delivery may vary between groups.
 All kinship carers – regardless of the legal order or lack thereof securing the family arrangement – typically have similar needs, experiences and strengths, and this should be reflected in the support offered to them.

 The Department for Education should also now detail how it will use the definition to raise awareness and ensure the needs and strengths of kinship families are considered in wider policy-making and service provision across other governmental departments and in other relevant programmes of work such as family hubs and the Start for Life programme.
 This should include an ambitious programme to boost awareness of kinship care within public services and groups of professionals who are likely to engage with kinship families, including primary health practitioners.
 Without this active effort, a new definition in guidance alone will not help to eradicate the stigma, discrimination and lack of understanding which too many kinship carers face.